dummifiedme/TheNotebook/NotesVault/Indian Polity - Lectures Notes.md

 2. Rigid and Flexible Constitutions
 	1. Basis: Amendments.
 	2. British = Flexible --> Amendments with Simple majority.
 Relatively Easy.
-	3. USA = Rigid.
+	3. USA = Rigid --> Amendments with Special Majority.
+Difficult.
-	4. India = not too rigid, not too flexible.
+	4. India = not too rigid, not too flexible. --> Simple majority as well as special majority.
+Depends on the subject.